Eufy video smart lock review—doubles as a security camera for your door

 Easy to setup and use

 The E330's setup process is straightforward.
-All I had to do was unscrew my existing door handle's two interior screws, remove my setup to clear out a blank keyhole, and insert the new Eufy deadbolt.
-While this piece arrives at a shorter default length you can twist the plate to extend its length for doors with larger lock holes.
+All I had to do was unscrew my existing door handle's two interior screws, remove my setup to clear out a blank bore, and insert the new Eufy deadbolt.
+While this piece arrives at a shorter default length of you can twist the plate to extend its length for doors with larger lock holes.
 Next I placed the exterior lock onto the door, fed its wiring through, mounted the interior, and attached its battery pack.
 All in all, it took about 15 minutes to get up and connected to Wi-Fi.

 Installing and mounting Eufy E330